nntthuy-axonivy/docuware-connector/docuware-connector-product/README.md

 @variables.yaml@
 ```

+### Using a single DocuWare instance

+If you only work with one instance you should name it `defaultConfig` and it will be used automatically without any additional considerations.

+### Using multiple DocuWare instances simultaneously

+If you work with multiple instances, every call must know which instance to use.
+Therefore all instance-specific sub processes offered by this connector offer an additonal `configKey` parameter which must be set to the name of the configuration to use in this sub-process.
+If the `configKey` is empty, the `defaultConfig` will be used automatically.

+If you want to use REST calls of this connector directly, you can use the call's property `configKey` in the same way.
+Have a look at the instance-aware sub-processes to see how this is done!

+### Missing something?

 If the connector misses features that you need, you can unpack it to your project and extend it there.
 In this case consider to propose/offer your change to the Axon Ivy market.